rsoeroso/ECE140A/Lab7/README.md

 <br>

-With that configured, we are now able to follow the instructions for implementing a Sudoku solver.
+With that configured, we were now able to follow the instructions for implementing a Sudoku solver.
 We copied over the code for processing the given Sudoku image with OpenCV.
 After applying several filters such as blur and threshold, as well as perspective editing, we were able to get the following output:

 <p align="center">
   <img src="https://github.com/rsoeroso/ECE140A/blob/main/Lab7/screenshots/tut2/result.png?raw=true" />